 The ACLU of Mississippi is committed to fighting against white supremacy and for racial justice.

 To meet this challenge, we are pleased to announce the expansion of our legal team to include a critical new role, the Constance Slaughter-Harvey Senior Staff Attorney.
 Attorney Constance Slaughter-Harvey has long championed the fight against systemic racial injustice in Mississippi, and in honor of that work, this position will bear her name.
+This position will open January 2024.
+Interested and qualified candidates are urged to apply.

 The ACLU of MS has organized a new donor fund, the Liberty Circle, to build and organize sustainable support.
 All contributions will support racial justice litigation, including the employment of the Senior Staff Attorney.

-Pledge to join the Liberty Circle today!
+Join the Liberty Circle today!

 All contributions will support racial justice litigation, including the employment of the Constance Slaughter-Harvey Senior Staff Attorney.